Bonifatius94/rl-algos/README.md

 This repository outlines several reinforcement learning algorithms and uses them to solve common OpenAI Gym environment tasks.

+The algorithm outlined is Proximal Policy Optimization (PPO).
+The implementation of Dreamer is currently not working.
+Feel free to contribute in case you want to help implementing more algorithms.

 ## Quickstart

 ```sh